bellycard/geokit-acts-as-mappable/README.markdown

   between them.
 - ActiveRecord distance-based finders.
 For example, you can find all the points in your database within a 50-mile radius.
-- IP-based location lookup utilizing hostip.info.
-Provide an IP address, and get city name and latitude/longitude in return
-- A before_filter helper to geocoder the user's location based on IP address, and retain the location in a cookie.
 - Geocoding from multiple providers.
 It provides a fail-over mechanism, in case your input fails to geocode in one service.
 Geocoding is provided by the Geokit gem, which you must have installed